bufbuild/protovalidate/docs/conformance.md

 The conformance test harness can be configured to expect certain failures.
 This is useful for testing the behavior of a library when it encounters an invalid message.
-To use this feature, pass the `--expected-failures` flag with a path to a `.yaml` file containing a list of expected failures.
+To use this feature, pass the `--expected_failures` flag with a path to a `.yaml` file containing a list of expected failures.
 The format of the file is as follows: